phil85/breakpoints-algorithm-for-qkp/README.md

 # Description

-This repository contains the source code of the breakpoints algorithm for the Quadratic Knapsack Problem.

-The Quadratic Knapsack Problem (QKP) is a variation of the classical knapsack problem, where the objective is to maximize a quadratic objective function.
-In this case, instead of simply selecting items to maximize a linear profit under a weight constraint, the profit includes interactions between pairs of items, making the profit a quadratic function.
-The goal is to select a subset of items such that the total weight does not exceed the capacity of the knapsack, and the sum of individual profits and pairwise interaction profits is maximized.
-This problem is more complex than the linear version due to the quadratic nature of the objective.
+This software produces solutions to the well-known Quadratic Knapsack Problem (QKP).
+The QKP is to find a subset of elements that maximizes the sum of pairwise and singleton utilities without exceeding a given budget.

 # Installation